-20 REGISTER OF PROPERTIES
+17. REGISTER OF PROPERTIES

-- 20.1 The municipality will compile and maintain a register in respect of all properties situated within the jurisdiction of the municipality.
-The register will be divided into Part A and Part B. - 20.2 Part A of the register will consist of the current valuation roll of the municipality and will include all supplementary valuations done from time to time.

-- 20.3 Part B of the register will specify which properties on the valuation roll or any supplementary valuation roll are subject to: - i.
-Exemption from rates in terms of section 15 of the Property Rates Act, - ii.
-Rebate or reduction in terms of section 15, - iii.
+- 17.1 The municipality will compile and maintain a register in respect of all properties situated within the jurisdiction of the municipality.
+The register will be divided into Part A and Part B. - 17.2 Part A of the register will consist of the current valuation roll of the municipality and will include all supplementary valuations done from time to time. - 17.3 Part B of the register will specify which properties on the valuation roll or any supplementary valuation roll are subject to: - i.
+Exemption from rates in terms of section 15 of the Act, - ii.
+Rebate or reduction in terms of section 15of the Act, - iii.
 Phasing-in of rates in terms of section 21, and - iv.
-Exclusions as referred to in section 17. - 20.4 The register will be open for inspection by the public at the municipal main offices during office hours or on the website of the municipality. - 20.5 The municipality will update Part A of the register during the supplementary valuation process. - 20.6 Part B of the register will be updated on an annual basis as part of the municipality's budget process and during the determination of the municipal tariffs.
+Exclusions as referred to in section 17 of the Act. - 17.4 The register will be open for inspection by the public at the municipal main offices during office hours or on the website of the municipality.

+- 17.5 The municipality will update Part A of the register during the supplementary valuation process. - 17.6 Part B of the register will be updated on an annual basis as part of the municipality's budget process and during the determination of the municipal tariffs.